-I have researched and written about border issues for more than 15 years, the last seven as an independent journalist and writer.
+I have researched and written about border issues for more than 15 years, the last eight as an independent journalist and writer.
 I reside in the U.S.-Mexico borderlands (Tucson, Arizona), but have also spent many years living and working in Oaxaca, Mexico.
-My work has appeared in the New York Times, TomDispatch, The Nation, Guernica, Al Jazeera English, and Common Dreams, among other places.
+My work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, among other places.

 Finally, I’m a contributing editor on border and immigration issues for NACLA Report on the Americas and its column “Border Wars”.